 Hotels from 3 blocks to 10 miles.
 Check out our travel/hotel page for more info.

 Why do you use a Canadian maple leaf in your logo?

 Have you tried to import vegetation from another country lately.
 For crying out loud, border patrol people would be all over us.
-Please rest assured, it’s an AMERICAN maple leaf, inspired by the billions and billions of maple trees we have RIGHT HERE IN MICHIGAN.
-The Canadian maple leaf doesn’t have a guy in the middle of it either–check out their flag, or their hockey team, and see.
+Please rest assured, it’s an AMERICAN maple leaf, inspired by the many thousands of maple trees we have RIGHT HERE IN MICHIGAN.
+According to Vic Foerster, renowned arborist and author, maple trees are one of the more prevalent trees here in Michigan.
+Also being a former hockey player, he will tell you that Canadian maple leaves have hockey players in the middle of them.
+Ours has a runner in it.
 We do love Canadians though, and even have their national anthem at the start of the race.